Guinea pig boarding facilities offer care and accommodation for your small pets when you are unable to look after them yourself.

 We cannot stress enough that you should always visit the place where you are planning to board your guinea pigs.

 Most people are honest and care deeply about small animals and that is why they run these piggy hotels and homes.
-However, there will always be the odd undesirable one.
-Checking the service and accommodation in advance will mean you can enjoy your holidays and relax without constantly worrying if they are being properly looked after.
+However, there will always be those that are not so ethical.
+Checking the service and accommodation in advance will mean you can enjoy your holiday and relax without constantly worrying if they are being properly looked after.

 However, don’t be put off if they don’t have this service as many guinea pig boarders won’t offer this and it is no reflection on the excellent service they may provide.

-Prices for boarding your small pets will vary depending on your location, the facilities available for your guinea pigs, the number of guinea pigs you are boarding at one time and the length of time they will be in their holiday home will all have an impact on the final cost.
+The boarding cost will not only vary depending on your location, but the facilities available for your guinea pigs, the number of guinea pigs you are boarding at one time and the length of time they will be in their holiday home will all have an impact on the final cost.